TV-Box-Support/tms-springboot/README.md

 # TMS - Terminal Management System for AOSP and ATV Set-top Box product lines

-##### The set-top box terminal management system is the University Graduation Project of student Chung Nguyen Thanh - School of Electrical and Electronics Engineering of Hanoi University of Science and Technology.
+The set-top box terminal management system is the University Graduation Project of student Chung Nguyen Thanh - School of Electrical and Electronics Engineering of Hanoi University of Science and Technology.

-##### This source code is the Back-end of the TMS Project.
-For security reasons, I cannot publish the application source code of this system.
-The following link is the source code of the web client interface for TMS Smart Box device managers: https://github.com/ChunhThanhDe/tms-reactjs
+Show some ❤️ and star ⭐ the repo if you liked it.

 ###### contact for work, mail: chunhthanhde.dev@gmail.com